gsidhu/buzee-tauri/logbook.md

 - Fix unnecessary file indexing.
 Ignore "Alias" and shortcut files.
 - Add graceful error handling instead of panic.
 - Disable right-click context menu in the webview.

+- Restructure database.
+  - Add last_parsed column to document table.
+  - Create a new table for storing file_content in chunks.
+Connect it to the document table using a foreign key.
+  - Keep one FTS table connected to the text table.
+No need for FTS table for document.
+  - Rewrite the search query to use the new tables.